Karenvn/merian-busco-painter/README.md

 # merian-plotting

 Utilities for plotting Merian element assignments from BUSCO `full_table.tsv` files, adapted for genome notes workflows.

-Merian elements are 32 ancestral chromosome building blocks found in the genomes of moths and butterflies (Lepidoptera), which have remained largely intact for over 250 million years.
+Merian elements are 32 ancestral chromosome building blocks found in the genomes of moths and butterflies (Lepidoptera), which have remained largely intact for over 250 million years (Wright *et al*.
+2024, doi:[10.1038/s41559-024-02329-4](https://doi.org/10.1038/s41559-024-02329-4).

 This code is derived from [`charlottewright/lep_busco_painter`](https://github.com/charlottewright/lep_busco_painter) and uses the same Merian reference table.
 The main changes in this version are:

-- a Python plotting script (`plot_buscopainter.py`) instead of the upstream R plotter
+- a Python plotting script (`plot_buscopainter.py`) instead of the original R plotter
 - inclusion of duplicated BUSCO hits in the location table and plot
 - chromosome length lookup from the NCBI Datasets API `sequence_reports` endpoint
 - modifications to the appearance of the Merian plot for use in genome note publications
-- a batch wrapper for running multiple ToLIDs from genome notes working directories
+- a batch wrapper for running multiple ToLIDs from genome notes working directories.

 ## Important assumption